Updated 12/05/2021

 2. Start new traditions

 My friend Beth made a sweet whipped gelatin dish that she hated every single year, simply because her mother had always made it.
 She thought her extended family would be devastated if she didn’t carry on the tradition.
-One year, she forgot to get the key ingredient, so she left the dish out.
+One year, she forgot to get the key ingredient, so she just didn’t make it.
 Did anyone notice?
 Actually, yes.
 Her brother said “Thank goodness there’s no “green stuff” this year.
 I can’t stand it!”
 Others chimed in to agree.

-We are so good at holding on to things – even those things that we should let go.
+We are so good at holding on to things – even things that we should let go.
 Maybe this is the year you try a new approach.
 Cut down on the number of sides you offer at your holiday meals.
 Focus more on connecting with loved ones than what’s on the table.
 Offer healthier food choices, and incorporate plenty of activity into your day.
-Take a walk after dinner, head outside to toss a ball around, or have a family dance party in the living room.
+Run a 5K in the morning, take a walk after dinner, head outside to toss a ball around, or have a family dance party in the living room.
 These are the moments you will remember long after the food is gone!

 3. Delegate